-The OA Frosh Trip is the largest outdoor orientation program in the country.
-It takes a lot of preparation to send 600 frosh and 200 leaders into the outdoors for a week each September.
-Outdoor Action is hiring OA Leaders to work full-time next summer from the week after graduation through Frosh Trip.
-It's a great opportunity to learn how one of the country's largest outdoor orientation program works behind the scenes, develop your trip planning skills, spend time in the outdoors, and contribute something really important to OA and to the Class of 2023.
+The OA Frosh Trip is one of the largest outdoor orientation programs in the country.
+It takes a lot of preparation to support a program with approximately 180 Leaders and 660 first-year participants.
+Outdoor Action is hiring OA Leaders to work full-time throughout the summer as Frosh Trip Coordinators.
+It's a great opportunity to learn how outdoor programs work behind the scenes, develop your planning skills, connect with the natural world, and contribute something really important to OA and to the Class of 2027.
 Previous Frosh Trip Coordinators agree that a summer with OA is unlike anything else, in terms of both your impact on the campus community and your own personal development as a leader.
 After the conclusion of Frosh Trip, we hope you'll agree with them that "this is the most rewarding summer experience I've ever had."

-- The job duties average 40 hours per week in June and July.
-More than 40 hours a week is required during the month of August which will include some evening and weekend hours.
-These hours are part of the internship and are covered by the fixed stipend.
+- The job duties average 36.25 hours ("full-time") per week in June and July.
+More than 36.25 hours/week is required during August, including some evening and weekend hours.

-- FTCs have 1 week (5 days) of vacation.
-Vacation scheduling must be pre-approved by the OA Program Coordinator to avoid conflicts with program scheduling, and usually falls in July.
+- FTCs have 5 days of vacation.
+Vacation scheduling must be pre-approved by the OA Program Coordinator to avoid conflicts with program scheduling and usually falls in late June or in July.

 The full list of responsibilities is outlined in the FTC Summer Contract.
 If you are accepted for one of the FTC positions, you'll be asked to sign this summer contract.